autolab/Autolab/docs/index.md

 2. Refresh the submitted entries page to see the autograded score appear
 3. Click on a sub score, in this case the `100.0` under the `Correctness` heading, to see the output from the autograder.

 For more information on `hello` lab, or how to create your own lab, go to [Guide for Lab Authors](/lab)!
+You can also check out other sample autograders on our [Autograders repository](https://github.com/autolab/autograders-examples).

 ### 3. Create a PDF homework assessment
 Autolab can also handle pdf submissions as well!